benchmark-action/github-action-benchmark/README.md

   with:
     tool: 'go'
     output-file-path: output.txt
-    # Comment on the pull request if there were changes in the benchmark results
+    # Comment on the pull request if there were changes in the benchmark results, but do not hard fail
     comment-on-alert: true
-    fail-on-alert: true
+    fail-on-alert: false
     nyrkio-token: ${{ secrets.NYRKIO_JWT_TOKEN }}
-    # GitHub API token to make a commit comment
-    github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-`secrets.GITHUB_TOKEN` is [a GitHub API token automatically generated for each workflow run][help-github-token].
-It is necessary when fetching meta-data about a commit or pull request.

-Now, in addition to making workflow fail, the step leaves a comment on the PR when it detects performance
+Now, instead of making workflow fail, the step leaves a comment on the PR when it detects performance
 regression [like this][alert-comment-example].

-A live workflow example is [here](.github/workflows/commit-comment.yml).

 ### Tool specific setup